 Vintage Vault

-3503 Central Avenue NE Suite E
+3503 Central Ave.
+NE Suite E

 Vintage Vault is an underground marketplace for vintage and secondhand vendors in the heart of historic Nob Hill.
 This underground showroom boasts a variety of vendors, including artisans specialized in mid-century design, analog music, vintage designer clothing and seemingly infinite Fiestaware and Pyrex selections.
-Head over to Vintage Vault to put the “kitsch” in your kitchen.
+Head over to the Vintage Vault to put the “kitsch” in your kitchen.

 Avengers Vintage

-4011 Central Ave NE
+4011 Central Ave.
+NE

 Avengers Vintage is the passion project of Carlos Vargas and Selah Ryan.
 The two established Avengers in 2021, as longtime lovers of the mid-20th century neon signs, classic cars, sharp clothes… and all things Route 66!
 Selah grew up shopping secondhand as a lifestyle and always knew she wanted to own her own vintage shop.
 Dreams do come true on Central Avenue!